 Her “guilt” was apparently “based on the fact that some comments were not removed for a further 9-10 days.
 Judge Kampol Rungrat said Chiranuch “did not perform her duty in a timely manner [and] allowed the inappropriate posting to be on the website for too long.”
 The content of those posts has never been revealed.

+The decision will be precedent-setting as webmasters are now clearly considered legally responsible for comments on their site.
+Chiranuch herself noted that the verdict “will further encourage self-censorship among online publishers in the country.”
 When a law is hopeless it can be thrown out and the courts can show it to be a problem.
 In Thailand, this law is the Siamese twin of the lese majeste law, and is in place to repress and limit freedom of expression.

-Meanwhile, in another case, being processed in Khon Kaen, saw Chiranuch back in court on 25 March 2011.
+[Meanwhile, in another case, being processed in Khon Kaen, saw Chiranuch back in court on 25 March 2011.
 She was required to travel to the northeastern city to extend her bail as the police had not completed the investigation of her case.
 This would have meant regular trips to Khon Kaen to meet the conditions of her bail.
 However,the judge dismissed the police request that her detention be extended (meaning the need to be bailed).
 The judge’s decision relieves her of the requirement to report to police each 14 days.
-The police may request a reconsideration of this decision.
+The police may request a reconsideration of this decision.]

 Media commentary on Chiranuch’s case: